theNizo/DvorakByNizo/README.english.md

 | **Yes** | fn | type | bak |
 | **No** | nofn | notype | nobak |

-(The script doesn't test your Internet connection and assumes that all files will/have downloaded properly.)
+(The script doesn't test your internet connection and assumes that all files will/have download(ed) properly.)

 ## Windows